-Foreign businesses may establish a Limited Liability Company or a representative office.
+Foreign businesses may establish a Limited Liability Company (LLC) or a representative office.
 Due to the limitation of liability offered, the most common entity used by investors looking to earn profit/income is a Limited Liability Company.
 A representative office is not permitted to earn profit/income and therefore is only considered when the purpose of the entity is to provide services to an overseas head office, for example: data collection, handling promotional activity, checking quality and/or providing after sales support.
 The trade representative acts as an advisory liaison between the principal and the Indonesian firm.
+License for representative office is given for 3 years and can be extended for 1 year, twice.